Handling Hot Balances

 * You see repeated contention on the same balance pair, source, or destination.

-* Your system experiences frequent bursts, with many similar transactions happening at the same time.
+* Your system experiences frequent bursts, with many similar transactions happening concurrently.

 * You want to reduce repeated lock contention errors in the queue and improve throughput.